MrBlinky/Arduboy-Python-Utilities/readme.md

 ## EEPROM restore

-you can restore a previously made EEPROM backup simple by dragging the **eeprom-backup.py-YYYYMMDD-HHMMSS.bin** file onto the **eeprom-restore.py** python script
+you can restore a previously made EEPROM backup simple by draging the **eeprom-backup.py-YYYYMMDD-HHMMSS.bin** file onto the **eeprom-restore.py** python script